 Assets of disposal groups that is available for immediate sale and where the sale is highly probable of being completed within one year from the date of classification are considered and classified as assets held for sale.
 Noncurrent assets and disposal groups held for sale are measured at the lower of carrying amount and fair value less costs to sell.

 (xxi) Disposal of assets

 The gain or loss arising on disposal or retirement of assets are recognized in the statement of profit and loss.

-New Accounting standards adopted by the Company:
+New Accounting standards, amendments and interpretations adopted by the Company effective from April 1, 2021: